 5. What Skills Do You Need to Become a Paramedic in Australia?

-To work as a paramedic, you need to possess several critical skills to deal with situations you are likely to encounter during your job.
+To work as a paramedic, you must possess several critical skills to deal with situations you will likely encounter.
 So let us find out what skills you need to be a paramedic in Australia:

 Strong teamwork skills to work alongside hospital staff and other crew.